A Good Man - Cover

 AUGUST 2010

-I’m Paul Robertson, I’m seventeen and I’m nothing special.
+I’m Paul Robertson, I’m seventeen, and I’m nothing special.
 I’m not rich.
-I’m not a sports hero or in the town’s brass band or a member down The Vic.
+I’m not a sports hero or in the town’s brass band, and I’m not a member of The Vic.
 I’m just me.
-I do okay in school but I’m not top of the class or anything—heaven forbid.
-Girls are allowed to be a brain, but not guys.
+I do okay in school, but I’m not top of the class or anything—heaven forbid.
+Girls are allowed to be brains, but not lads.
 We have to be good at football or cricket instead.
-Well, it would have to be football in my case—cricket is for the villagers, not the townies.
-Still, I do well enough in school that I’m confident of getting a place at a decent university next autumn if I don’t mess up my exams.
-Vicky, my big sister, wants me to go to Westmouth since it’s so close.
-She says I could live at home and save some money.
-But, honestly, I want to get as far away from Micester as I can.
+Well, it would have to be football in my case—cricket is for The Villagers, not The Townies.

-Still, that’s next autumn and I don’t have to decide where I’m going until the spring at the earliest.
-Hell, I could even leave it until the end of next summer and chance my hand through clearing.
-But this autumn, I’ve got to go back to Micester High.
-Not something to look forward to.
-Of course, I didn’t realise that my whole world was about to be flipped on its axis and start rotating in the wrong direction, now did I?
+Still, that’s next year, and I don’t have to decide where I’m going until at least spring.
+Hell, I could even leave it until the end of next summer and take my chances with clearing.
+But this autumn, I’ve got to return to Micester High.
+Not exactly something to look forward to.
+Of course, I didn’t realise that someone completely unexpected was about to flip my safe, steady world upside down, now did I?

-How do I know that?
-Well, it’s like I said, everyone knows.
-Liddington-Phipps is the biggest influence on the town and the surrounding villages.
-If you live in Micester, chances are you work at the factory, or you’re related to someone who works at the factory, or you work in a business that relies on the factory.
-Both my parents worked there, until the accident, and I think they expected me to walk straight onto the shop floor when I left school.
-But I have no intention of doing so.
+Liddington-Phipps is by far the most significant influence on not just the town but also the surrounding villages.
+If you live in Micester, chances are you either work at the factory, are related to someone who does, or work in a business that depends on the factory.
+Both of my parents worked there until the accident, and I believe they expected me to walk straight onto the shop floor, too, when I left school.
+But I have no intention of doing that.
 Not me.
 No sir.
 As soon as I can, I’m out of here.

 The source of this story is Storiesonline